-All income which an insured received on a cash basis in each month while residually disabled.
+All income that an insured received on a cash basis in each month while residually disabled.

 An individual’s physical or mental inability to perform the major duties of his or her occupation because of sickness or injury.

-A form of health insurance which provides periodic payments when the insured is unable to work as a result of sickness or injury.
+A form of health insurance that provides periodic payments when the insured is unable to work as a result of sickness or injury.

 Gross salary, wages, commissions, fees, etc., derived from active employment.
 This does not include investment income, rents, or amounts received from annuities or insurance policies.